calliope-project/calliope/docs/creating/techs.md

 1. This is an example of when using quotation marks is important.
 Without them, the colour code would be interpreted as a YAML comment!
 2. the period at the start of `.inf` will ensure it is read in as a `float` type.
-3. Costs require us to explicitly define data in the [top-level parameter][top-level-parameters-parameters] format so that we can define the cost class (in this case: `monetary`).
+3. Costs require us to explicitly define data in the [indexed parameter][indexed-parameters-parameters] format so that we can define the cost class (in this case: `monetary`).

 Each technology must specify an abstract base technology and its carrier (`carrier_out` in the case of a `supply` technology).
 Specifying a `color` and a `name` is optional but useful when you want to [visualise or otherwise report your results][analysing-a-model].